 TRAINING WITH HUNTER'S HEART

-Since 1999, we've trained hundreds of successful scent detection teams around the world.
+Since 1999, we've trained thousands of successful scent detection teams around the world.
 With our evidence-based, motivational approach, you'll have fun in our online and in-person classes, Zoom webinars, private lessons and seminars.

 Alumnus or student?